belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 #### 2. Get data
 Once you have Google Maps embedded into your website, you can add geographic data to it.

 For, this tutorial we'll be getting our U.S. state data from the  [US Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html "census.gov").
-A cleaned version has already been preformatted for you to click on and download [here](C:\Users\benel\Documents\GitHub\belfner.github.io\index_files\states.zip "states.zip").
+A cleaned version to use with this tutorial can be downloaded [here](C:\Users\benel\Documents\GitHub\belfner.github.io\index_files\states.zip "states.zip").

 You'll need to unzip the folder of data before moving forward.

 #### 3. Convert to GEOJSON
 To use this data with Google Maps it will need to be converted from the Shapefile format to the GeoJSON format.
 To do this you will first need to upload it to [mapshaper.org](https://mapshaper.org/).
-This gives us an easy method to convert between different geographic data formats.
+This tool gives us an easy method to convert between different geographic data file formats.

 1. Go to [mapshaper.org](https://mapshaper.org/)
-2. Open the unziped folder with the states data
+2. Open the unzipped folder that contains the states data
 3. Select and drag all of the files from your computer and drop them within the mapshaper.org browser window
 4. Click Import
 5. If you did things properly, you should see the map appear.
 Click on the information icon and hover over a state to make sure that MapShaper has imported the associated data for each state